|[View a zoomable and navigable Map of the Area provided by Multimap.]|

 The name Penzance means 'holy headland' from the Cornish Pensans, probably because the chapel of St Mary, first mentioned in 1327, was

 the lack of very old buildings.
-This ecclesiastical parish was formally created
+This ecclesiastical parish, which was once part of the Madron Chapelry of Penzance, was formally created

-in 1871 though it had long has its own chapel and had been registered since the
+in 1871.
+It had long possessed its own chapel and had been registered as such since the

 new church was built in 1832 when it became separated from Madron parish.
 The

 parish of St Mary, (Cornish: Pennsans Sen Maria), is now united with that of St

 Paul for ecclesiastical purposes; it is now a part of Penzance